History of Online Education in Psychology

 In a 2008 ITC survey, community colleges were reporting an increase in enrollment in distance education programs of 22 percent.
 Enrollments and course offerings have only continued to increase through 2010.

 One of the chief concerns regarding distance education has always been quality.
 This fear is lessening, though, as more and more colleges and universities are offering a variety of accredited online options.
 The Sloan Consortium, a collection of institutions and organizations committed to quality online education, noted that in 2008, over 4.6 million students were taking at least one course online.

 In terms of psychology degrees, a new student can choose from a huge variety of online courses and pursue one of dozens of degree programs.
 Institutions now offer online associate, bachelor’s, master’s, and doctoral degrees.
 According to Sloan’s 2008 report, psychology is a popular field for online learning with approximately one in every four psychology-teaching institutions offering a fully online program.

-The latest milestone in online psychology education belongs to Fielding Graduate University.
-FGU’s clinical psychology program, which offers a “blended” curriculum of both face-to-face and Internet education, is the first program with a significant online component to have achieved accreditation from the American Psychology Association.
+The latest milestone in online psychology programs belongs to Fielding Graduate University, which offers a “blended” curriculum offered for students interested in clinical psychology.
+This concept includes both face-to-face teaching along with the convenience of a portion of online class sessions.
+This innovative combination represents the first program with a significant online component to achieve accreditation from the American Psychology Association.

 Online Learning: The Future